mimr9/mimr9.github.io/_posts/2016-04-07-lamp-server.md

 #### How I did it?

 Well, first I install all package of LAMP server in YaST on my opensuse and following the instruction of [opensuse website](https://en.opensuse.org/SDB:LAMP_setup) , I could do that.
 So, the next question is: Why it spend one year? well, I should admit that sometimes I'm so lazy that's the main cause of this event .
-By the way, I'm so happy that I can start php programming in my linux.
+By the way, I'm so happy that I can begin php programming in my linux.